Senate approves budget bill as Harris casts tie-breaker vote - WTMJ

-WASHINGTON (AP) — The Senate early Friday approved a budget resolution that’s a key step toward fast-track passage of President Joe Biden’s $1.9 trillion coronavirus relief plan without support from Republicans.
+WASHINGTON (AP) — The Senate early Friday approved a budget that would allow fast-track passage of President Joe Biden’s $1.9 trillion coronavirus relief plan without support from Republicans.
 Vice President Kamala Harris was in the chair to cast the tie-breaking vote, her first.

 Democrats in the chamber applauded after Harris announced the 51-50 vote at around 5:30 a.m.
 The action came after a grueling all-night session, where senators voted on amendments that could define the contours of the eventual COVID-19 aid bill.